adaptive-learning/flocs/README.md

         $ make install

-  The `make install` command just calls `pip install -r requirements.txt` and `python manage.py migrate`.
+  The `make install` command just calls `pip install -r requirements.txt` and `python manage.py migrate` (see Makefile).

 That's all.
-You can check that Django has installed correctly by command `django-admin --version`, which should return 1.8.2.
+You can check that Django was installed correctly by command `django-admin --version`, which should output 1.8.2.
 You can deactivate the virtual environment by calling `deactivate`.

 ## Workflow